 Leg of Lamb in the Slow Cooker with Garlic and RosemaryJulieVR

 When choosing your lamb, remember that any meat cooked on the bone is more flavorful than that cooked on its own — but a boneless leg of lamb may be easier to fit in the slow cooker.
-I use a 6 qt oval Crock Pot, but the bone of a large leg of lamb will stick out — if this happens, I cover my lid in foil, sealing any gaps, and it works just fine.
+I use a 6-quart oval slow cooker, but the bone of a large leg of lamb will stick out — if this happens, I cover my lid in foil, sealing any gaps, and it works just fine.

 After 6 hours on low, the meat should start to fall off the bone but still have some tooth to it.
 If you cook potatoes alongside, they’ll be intensely flavored, having absorbed all those juices.
 Serve as is, or wrapped in soft flatbread with tzatziki.